Hexodus/placeholder/README.md

 **URL:**		[csswizardry.com](http://csswizardry.com/)

 ## Fork
-In order to reduce filesize, I've removed the password input support, as I don't use this is my projects.
+In order to reduce filesize, I've removed the password input support.
 I've also used custom bindings for all placeholder methods so they can be triggered by other events on the page.